Katy Moran

-Katy Moran (born 1975) is an English contemporary artist whose work is in the collection of the Arts Council and the Government Art Collection.
-Moran is represented by Stuart Shave/Modern Art and the Andrea Rosen Gallery.
+Katy Moran (born 1975) is a British contemporary artist whose work is in the collection of the Arts Council, The Tate,The San Francisco Museum of Modern Art, The Walker Art Center, and the Government Art Collection, amongst others.
+She is represented by Pippy Houldsworth Gallery and Sperone Westwater.

 Moran's first solo exhibition was for Stuart Shave/Modern Art, in London, 2006.
+Her first institutional solo exhibition was at Middlesbrough Institute of Modern Art in 2008.
+In 2025 she will have a solo exhibition with Pippy Houldsworth Gallery.

-She has also exhibited at Andrea Rosen Gallery, Wexner Center for the Arts, and the Walker Art Center.
-Her latest is at the Parasol Unit, 2015.
+She has also had solo exhibitions at Andrea Rosen Gallery, The Wexner Center for the Arts, Parasol Unit, Sperone Westwater, Station Gallery, and the Tate St Ives.

 Early life and education

 Moran is from Manchester with her parents being art teachers.
-She graduated from Leeds Metropolitan University in 1998 with a BA Hons degree in Graphic Art.
+She graduated from Leeds Metropolitan University in 1998 with a BA Honours degree in Graphic Art.
 She received an MA in painting from the Royal College of Art in 2005.